Guide

 When to use this

-- When exported data contains repeated rows.
+• When exported CSV data contains repeated rows or duplicated records.

 Why this matters